 The decline in Military Intervention

-Unlike the past where the military had frequently interfered in the political affairs or imposed martial laws in the country, there is a visible decline in military intervention in political affairs.
+Unlike the past where the military had frequently interfered in political affairs or imposed martial laws in the country, there is a visible decline in military intervention in political affairs.
 For example, Pakistan has witnessed a smooth transition of power in three democratic governments since 2008.
 It is for the first time that three democratic governments have successfully completed their tenure.
 Civilian supremacy is the essence of democracy, and this element is visible these days.
 The military establishment is working in its constitutionally defined role.
 Thus, the lack of military intervention heralds strengthening democracy in Pakistan.

 Increasing Awareness in General Masses

 It is due to the widespread use of social media, coupled with vibrant electronic and print media, that people are becoming aware of their rights.
 The dissemination of knowledge and information has enabled the masses to make better decisions for them.
 Today, the corrupt practices of politicians and leaders get quickly highlighted on social media and people hold them accountable for their acts.
 Ordinary people are becoming more and more vocal on social media.
-Problems at the grass-root level are getting highlighted and in most of the cases, swift action is taken to address the issues.
-Such positive development augurs further strengthening of democracy.
+Problems at the grass-root level are getting highlighted and in most cases, swift action is taken to address the issues.
+Such positive development augurs further the strengthening of democracy.